 I am not selling anything, and I have no agenda or particular parenting philosophy to promote.
 I’m just curious, and my scientific training gives me the skill set to evaluate the science, to see its strengths and flaws, and to give my honest interpretation of how it applies to our parenting questions.

-Although I am blogging sporadically now, I always welcome your ideas for blog posts.
-I plan to return to blogging regularly once I finish my book manuscript, and I’ll stow your idea away and tackle it in a few months.
+I always welcome your ideas for blog posts.
 Use the Contact form, or email me at scienceofmom [at the Google mail] dot com to reach me.
+I can’t promise to answer every email that I receive, but I do try.

 You can find more about me, including my professional qualifications, on my LinkedIn Profile.